hankbao/libreboot/docs/archive_old.md

     not needed in libreboot\_src (release archive) because it contains a coreboot revision that has already been deblobbed.
 -   flash (script): Use *build* instead of *DEBLOB* to know if in src
--   docs/install/r400\_external.html: Show images, don\'t link.
+-   docs/install/r400\_external.html: Show images, don't link.
--   docs/install/x200\_external.html: Show images, don\'t link.
+-   docs/install/x200\_external.html: Show images, don't link.
 -   docs/install/bbb\_setup.html: Show images, instead of linking
 -   Documentation: optimize all images (reduce file sizes)
 -   Remove download links from the release page (and the archive page) -